gritsenko/c3_spine_plugin/README.md

 - In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear.
 - Max texture size, limited to one sheet of 4096x4096.
 Multiple texture sheets not supported.
 ## Additional Spine project guidelines:
+- Do not use minify on export of C3 project.
+- Do not use worker mode for C3 (see below for details.)
 - For jumping or large movments, animate Spine character 'in place', don't do large translations in the Spine project.
 - Use C3 events and movement to do the large translations in the C3 project instead (e.g. a long jump.)
 - If animation is clipping against the bounds of the C3 object, you can use the scale property to make the Spine render smaller